-D4.10 Postgraduate Awards: Minimum Credit Requirements
+D4.9 Postgraduate Awards : Minimum Credit Requirements

-Level 3 or above M Level Notes

-Postgraduate Certificate 60 Not less than 40

-Postgraduate Diploma 120 Not less than 80

-Masters 180 Not less than 120 The masters dissertation must be at Level M. The credit for the masters dissertation and any other credit accumulated beyond the total required for a Postgraduate Diploma must be achieved under the Academic Regulations
+Level 1 or above Level 2 or above Level 3 or above M Level Notes Postgraduate Certificate n/a n/a 60 Not less than 40 Postgraduate Certificate Learning and Skills 120 Not less than 20 Not less than 30 Not less than 40 Postgraduate Diploma n/a n/a 120 Not less than 80 Masters n/a n/a 180 Not less than 120 The masters dissertation must be at Level M. The

-D4.11R The credit for the masters dissertation and any other credit accumulated beyond the total required for a Postgraduate Diploma must be obtained under the Academic Regulations.
+D4.10R The credit for the masters dissertation and any other credit accumulated beyond the total required for a Postgraduate Diploma must be obtained under the Academic Regulations.